-Gluten-free apple pie cookie cups are not only adorable to serve but they taste fantastic!
-Sweet cinnamon apple pie filling sits inside buttery cookie cups and they are served right up as is...no need for a plate and fork.
+Easy gluten-free apple pie cookie cups are not only adorable to serve but they taste fantastic!
+Sweet cinnamon apple pie filling sits inside buttery cookie cups for the perfectly crunchy and soft bite.
+Plus, they are served right up as is...no need for a plate and fork.
+With only 20 minutes of hands on time, they are also easy to make.

-The homeyness of apple pie is something everyone should enjoy, even if you don't make it in a traditional pie crust.
-Our filling is easy to whip up and has all the warm flavors of stewed apples, cinnamon and nutmeg.
+Less intimidating than pie - The homeyness of apple pie is something everyone should enjoy, even if you don't want make it in a traditional gluten free apple pie.
+Our filling for these cups is easy to whip up and has all the warm flavors of stewed apples, cinnamon and nutmeg.

 Any variety of apple will do to make our apple pie filling.
 Traditionally, firm tart apples are what people use but any of them will work.
 It really depends on how sweet you like your filling.